-Project 1a Pilot project GTS - 6 TSOs on NC CAM (NW) Gasunie Transport Services B.V.
+Project 1a Pilot project GTS - 6 TSOs on NC CAM (NW) Description of the project Gasunie Transport Services B.V.
 (GTS) and Gasunie Deutschland Transport Services GmbH (GUD) are currently auctioning day-ahead capacity (that is not part of the technical capacity) in one interconnection point.
 For GTS, this pilot project serves as a stepping stone for fully implementing the rules in the network code on CAM.
 To gain more experience in auctioning bundled capacity and cooperating with adjacent TSOs with a view to implementing the network code on CAM, GTS has formally asked ACM's permission to launch a new, broader pilot project.
 Through the new pilot project - which is meant to replace the current pilot project - firm day-ahead capacity (that is not part of the technical capacity) will be auctioned.
-It is envisioned by GTS that the pilot project will apply to seven interconnection points (IPs), connecting GTS with the following adjacent TSOs: Fluxys, GUD, Open Grid Europe (OGE), Gascade and Thyssengas.
-GTS envisions launching the pilot project on 1 April 2013, in order to be able to auction the capacity products through the PRISMA platform.
-At the end of March 2013 ACM approved the pilot project (and ended the initial pilot project).
-Significant achievements and state of play Due to the fact that the new pilot project starts on 1 April 2013, no information on significant achievements and state of play can be presented in this quarterly report.
-However, the current pilot project can be qualified as a success.
-Since the start of this pilot project on 22 May 2012, over 50 market participants registered at Trac-X in order to be able to buy day-ahead capacity at Oude Statenzijl Obstacles or delays in the implementation There are some legal challenges for implementing rules before it becomes part of the legislation.
+GTS planned the pilot project to apply to seven interconnection points (IPs), connecting GTS with the following adjacent TSOs: Fluxys, GUD, Open Grid Europe (OGE), Gascade and Thyssengas.
+GTS envisioned launching the pilot project on 1 April 2013, in order to be able to auction the capacity products through the PRISMA platform.
+At the end of March 2013 ACM approved the pilot project (and ended the initial pilot project) and the capacity is currently Significant achievements and state of play allocated through PRISMA.
+The pilot project can be qualified as a success.
+Since the start of the project on 22 May 2012, over 50 market participants registered at Trac-X in order to be able to buy day-ahead capacity at Oude Statenzijl.
+Obstacles or delays in the implementation There are some legal challenges for implementing rules before it becomes part of the legislation.
 First of all, the national network code does not allow for GTS to auction capacity, only capacity allocation on the basis of first-comefirst-served is allowed.
-For both the current pilot project and the new pilot project, GTS has requested (and received) an exemption from this obligation.
+For both the current pilot project and the new pilot project, GTS requested (and received) an exemption from this obligation.
 Secondly, GTS is price-cap regulated.
 ACM sets the regulated tariff, while with auctioning (with the regulated tariff as reserve price) there could be a price which is higher than the regulated tariff.
 GTS requested to allow deviating from the regulated tariff for the purpose of this pilot only and ACM permitted this.
 Potential divergences with the related FG-NC Actions to overcome obstacles or delays, and potential divergences with the related FG-NC There have been no further regulatory obstacles so far.
-Comments The current (initial) pilot project is performed by two TSOs that are active in two countries of GRI NW (bottom-up approach).
+Comments The current (initial) pilot project was performed by two TSOs active in two countries of GRI NW (bottom-up approach).
 The new pilot project is performed by seven TSOs.